See below for answers to your most common questions related to pelvic floor health and vSculpt’s technology and benefits.

 Read our full clinical validation report here.

-In a second study, Joylux, Inc., owner of vSculpt, engaged The Benchmarking Company to enlist 24 women to test vSculpt over the course of 60 days.
+In a second study, Joylux, Inc., owner of vSculpt, engaged The Benchmarking Company to enlist 24 women to test vSculpt.
 At select intervals throughout the study timeframe, women answered questions regarding instances of urinary incontinence, their state of sexual function, and other differences or improvements.
 Questions were also asked of participants’ husbands/partners, i.e. whether they noticed changes in the degree of vaginal toning during intercourse.

 Female participants who used vSculpt reported the following results, among others: